Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 The Restaurant Suggestion and Voting Protocol (RSVP) allows members of an organization (an *electorate*) to nominate and vote on dining locations for a lunch trip.
 Deliberately over-engineered and has a user-facing syntax of HTTP.
 Solve the pesky human problem of your coworkers being indecisive or apathetic about sustenance by injecting *technology*!

+Though a parody of a client-server model, this specification does not describe the interaction of two automated components.
+Rather, it defines the interaction of a usually-human component (a *citizen*) with an automated system (a *service*).

 ## Definitions

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 ### Entities

-* **Server** - An automated service that organizes elections and communicates with citizens (over RSVP) to produce election results.
+* **Service** - An automation that organizes elections and communicates with citizens (over RSVP) to produce election results.
-	* An **implementation** - Unless otherwise qualified, refers to an implementation of a Server, including how its behavior is affected by installed Plugins.
+	* An **implementation** - Unless otherwise qualified, refers to an implementation of a service, including how its behavior is affected by installed Plugins.
 * **Citizen** - A human entity that participates in elections.
-Analogous to a "client" in other protocol terminology.
 * **Electorate** - A group of citizens that participate in elections.
-Each electorate has their own server.
+Each electorate has their own service.
-* **Location** - A representation of a real-world eatery, typically stored by the server on a database.
+* **Location** - A representation of a real-world eatery, typically stored by the service on a database.
 Consists of:
-	* **Name** - An identifier used in the protocol (though the server may allow aliases).
+	* **Name** - An identifier used in the protocol (though the service may allow aliases).
 	* **Metadata** - Plugin- or implementation-specific key-value pairs to describe the location further.

 ### Elections